-Injectafer® (ferric carboxymaltose injection) is an iron replacement product and is given intravenously (into the vein) by a healthcare provider.
-For patients weighing 50 kg (110 lb) or more, Injectafer is administered in two doses of 750 mg separated by at least 7 days for a total cumulative dose of 1500 mg of iron per course.
-For patients weighing less than 50 kg (110 lb), each dose is administered as 15 mg/kg body weight.
-Alternatively, for patients weighing 50 kg (110 lb) or more, Injectafer may be administered as a single 1000 mg dose.
+Injectafer[®] (ferric carboxymaltose injection) is an iron replacement product.
+For patients weighing 50 kg or more, it is given intravenously (into the vein) by a healthcare provider in two doses of 750 mg each at least 7 days apart, or as a single dose of 15 mg/kg up to a maximum of a 1000 mg dose.
+For patients weighing less than 50 kg (110 lb), each of the two doses is administered as 15 mg/kg body weight separated by at least 7 days.1

-Injectafer is manufactured and marketed under the name of Ferinject® (Ferric Carboxymaltose) by Vifor Pharma (Switzerland) outside of North America.
+Injectafer is manufactured and marketed under the name of Ferinject[®] (Ferric Carboxymaltose) by Vifor Pharma (Switzerland) outside of North America.